 The Bachelor of Music program, with concentration in performance, is a professional music degree designed for talented students who wish to pursue a career in music as performers.
 To earn the degree, students must demonstrate technical competence via performances as soloists and in ensembles, as well as a broad knowledge of musical styles and literature.
-Admission is through audition at the end of the freshman year.
+Admission is through audition at the end of the first year.

 What can I do with a B.Mus. degree?

 B.Mus. degree recipients may combine several components of their passion for performing when assembling their career - for example, playing in a symphony and teaching at a local university.
-Learn about careers in music.

 What is the difference between a B.Mus. degree and a B.A. degree in music?

-Upon completion of the B.Mus degree (Performance concentration), students will be able to:
+Upon completion of the B.Mus. degree (Performance concentration), students will be able to:

 - Demonstrate professional skill on a single instrument or voice

 - Describe and apply intermediate music theory knowledge and skills

 - Describe and apply intermediate music history and literature knowledge